-Colorado State University will take steps to identify ergonomic risk factors and reduce hazards by using a hierarchy of control (in order of preference).
-This is a very common method of controlling any hazard in the workplace and is listed below:
+Colorado State University will take steps to identify ergonomic risk factors and reduce hazards by using a three-tier hierarchy of control (in order of preference):

-- 1. Engineering controls.
+1. Engineering controls.
 The most desirable and reliable means to reduce workplace exposure to potentially harmful effects.
 This is achieved by focusing on the physical modifications of jobs, workstations, tools, equipment or processes.
-Engineering controls should be implemented first, before other methods of control are investigated or implemented.
-When engineering controls are infeasible (technically or financially) alternative controls should be reviewed. - a.
-Workstation Design: Workstations should be made easily adjustable when possible either designed or selected to fit the task and meet the capabilities of employees, so they provide comfort and decrease the risk for injury. - b.
-Work Method Design: Work methods should be designed to reduce static, extreme or awkward postures, repetitive motion and excessive force.
+These types of controls should be implemented first, before other methods of control are investigated or implemented.
+When engineering controls are infeasible (technically or financially) alternative controls should be reviewed.

-- c.
-Tool and Handle Design: A variety of sizes should be available to achieve proper fit and reduce ergonomic risk wherever possible.
-The appropriate tool should be available and used to do a complete a specific job. - 2.
+- a.
+Workstation Design: Workstations should be made easily adjustable when possible either designed or selected to fit the task, so they are comfortable for the employee. - b.
+Work Method Design: Work methods should be designed to reduce static, extreme or awkward postures, repetitive motion and excessive force. - c.
+Tool and Handle Design: A variety of sizes should be available to achieve proper fit and reduce ergonomic risk.
+The appropriate tool should be used to do a specific job. - 2.
 Administrative controls.
-This includes controlling or preventing workplace exposure to potentially harmful effects by implementing administrative changes such as job rotation, job enlargement, rest/recovery breaks, work pace adjustment, redesign of methods and worker education.
-Job rotation should ideally be used in conjunction with quantitative ergonomic risk assessments (ERA) or other means of quantify injury risk to ensure that rotation of employees between jobs does not create an unintended problem. - 3.
+This means controlling or preventing workplace exposure to potentially harmful effects by implementing administrative changes such as job rotation, job enlargement, rest/recovery breaks, work pace adjustment, redesign of methods and worker education. - 3.
 Personal protective equipment (PPE).
 Although not recognized as an effective means of controlling ergonomic hazards and does not take the place of engineering or administrative controls; however, there are forms of PPE which can make employees more comfortable, e.g., kneepads, anti-vibration gloves, etc.